jboss-developer/jboss-eap-quickstarts/README.md

             mvn --version

-3. The JBoss Enterprise Application Platform 6 distribution ZIP or the JBoss AS 7 distribution ZIP.
+3. The JBoss EAP 6.1 distribution ZIP.
     * For information on how to install and run JBoss, refer to the product documentation.

 4. You can also use [JBoss Developer Studio or Eclipse](#use-jBoss-developer-studio-or-eclipse-to-run-the-quickstarts) to run the quickstarts.